GE P30CH: History

-Amtrak ordered 25 P30CHs in 1974, following up on its order of 40 EMD SDP40Fs in 1973.
+Amtrak ordered 25 P30CHs in 1974, following up on its order of 40 EMD SDP40Fs in 1973 to replace Amtrak's inherited fleet of F and E units which were old and weren't equipped with HEP (head end power).
 The designation "P30CH" stood for the following: "P" for passenger service, "30" for the 3,000 horsepower V16 GE 7FDL diesel engine, "C" for C-C wheel arrangement, and "H" for head-end power.
 This designation led to the units being nicknamed "Pooch".

 The P30CH was the first Amtrak diesel locomotive built from the factory to offer HEP (head end power) in the form of 2 Detroit Diesel generator sets, each rated at 375 kW for a combined total of 750 kW.

 The six-axle P30CHs, which cost Amtrak $480,000 each, were plagued with mechanical problems and were never very popular with crews or Amtrak management.
 In the mid-1970s Amtrak moved away from six-axle designs in favor of four-axle units; four-axle locomotives could better handle routes with numerous curves.
 Ultimately the four-axle EMD F40PHs quickly began to supersede the P30CHs soon after their introduction by Amtrak.

 Amtrak leased fifteen to the Southern Pacific Railroad in 1978 for use on the Peninsula Commute between San Francisco and San Jose, California.
 Caltrans leased several P30CHs for its abortive Oxnard–Los Angeles "CalTrain" commuter service.

 Two units were wrecked prior to official retirement.
 In 1977, P30CH #713 was involved in a collision with some log trucks.
 In 1979 P30CH #715 was involved in a collision with an Illinois Central freight train.

 In the later years of their Amtrak careers, the locomotives were used regularly into the mid-1980s on the Sunset Limited and Auto Train routes.
-With the introduction of the Genesis series and the Dash 8-32BWH series, the P30CHs had their final runs in late 1991; (with one being sold off for use in safety tests) and all have been presumed scrapped.
+With the introduction of the Genesis series and the Dash 8-32BWH series, the P30CHs had their final runs in late 1991; 722, on May 15, 1991, just prior to retirement, was used in an Operation Lifesaver crash test in Potomac Yard in Virginia.